sjstretton/screwed/08-Inequality.md

 |*Figure 6.18 -  The rich get richer through secondary wealth creation*|

-So, as their wealth increases faster than poorer people's wages grow, the gap between rich and poor will tend to increase.
-There is a kind of unfairness built into the system, which operates in favour of those with wealth.
+So, as revenue-generating property owners' wealth increases faster than poorer people's wages grow, the gap between rich and poor will tend to increase.
+There is unfairness built into the system; it works in favour of those who have already accumulated wealth, making them wealthier in a self-reinforcing spiral that requires less and less effort on the part of the wealthier the richer they get.

 But why?
-Wouldn't we expect that financial capital available to invest would be diverted into high-yield 'low hanging fruit' investments first, and that over time competition over these promising investments pushed the returns down?
+Wouldn't we expect that financial capital available to invest would be diverted into high-yield 'low hanging fruit' investments first, and that over time, competition over these promising investments pushed the returns down?

-For sure, improving technology would create new investments, but even that should in the end lead to more competition and eventually reduced yields for investors?
-Why, then did Piketty find that the return on financial investment outstripped the growth in wages over the long term? ^[And then, if wealth is consequently better distributed, the option of more leisure time and less toil, as Keynes once hoped for]
+For sure, improving technology would offer new investment opportunities, but in principle, even that should lead to more competition and eventually reduced yields for investors.
+Why then did Piketty find that the return on financial investment outstripped the growth in wages over the long term? ^[And then, if wealth is consequently better distributed, the option of more leisure time and less toil, as Keynes once hoped for]

-To answer this question we have to distinguish between the two meanings of the word 'investment'.
-The first and primary meaning of 'investment' is the creation, or building, of a new physical asset.
-So we can talk of a manufacturing company investing in new equipment.
+To answer this question we have to distinguish between the two meanings of the word 'investment.'
+The first and primary meaning of 'investment' is the creation, or construction, of a new physical asset; for example, imagine a manufacturing company investing in new equipment.
 This is investment in the *economic* sense.

 The second meaning of the word is in the *financial sense*.
-I invest if I buy a financial asset which I hope to give me a financial return.
+I invest if I buy a financial asset which I hope will give me a financial return.
 This is 'investment' in the financial sense.^[We can also talk of 'placing our money' somewhere, and French has a separate word for a purely financial, not real, investment - a '*placement*'] There are some financial investments that are also economic investments.
 Classical economists talk about factories as 'capital' goods. ^[The related distinction between capital and land (in classical economic terms) is considered in more detail at the end of part 3] Such investments are *expandable*.
 As new funds become available, more factories are built.
 An investor who builds a new factory competes with another factory down the road.
 The competition reduces prices and the rate of profit falls overall.
 Even purchasing pre-existing assets can sometimes be part of this process, if the underlying asset is expandable, and that purchase leads to some physical investment elsewhere in the system.

 But there are some financial investments that are not economic investments.
-We talk of these as 'pseudo-investments'.
+We describe these as 'pseudo-investments.'
 The critical thing about these pseudo-investments is that they are not expandable: they are fixed. *Their return is not competed away* when funds are plentiful.
-Rather the price of the assets goes up.
+Rather, the price of these assets goes up.
 A typical example is land.
 The amount of land in central London is fixed.
-It cannot expand.Another example would be shares in monopolies, or even other companies existing outside the perfect competition beloved of economists.
+It cannot expand.
+Another example would be shares in monopolies, or even other companies existing outside the perfect competition beloved of economists.

 So what does this mean for the inequality of wealth?
-Well if wealth is primarily composed of 'expandable' forms like factories, then greater availability of investible funds will lead to better growth.
+Well, if wealth is primarily composed of 'expandable' forms like factories, then greater availability of investible funds will lead to better growth.
 That growth will compete away the returns of investors as the profit rate falls.
-If however, wealth is composed primarily of non-expandable forms like land and companies in monopoly positions, then as individuals save and demand assets, these assets will just go up in price, making the richer even richer.
+If however wealth is composed primarily of non-expandable forms like land and companies in monopoly positions, then as individuals save and demand assets, these assets will just go up in price, making the richer even richer.

-These methods of the rich getting richer are not only unfair, as the monopolist or landowner need not work for the increases in wealth, but  are also economically inefficient as the monopolist overcharges and also pulls scarce investment funds away from productive investments.
+These methods of the rich getting richer are not only unfair, as the monopolist or landowner need not work for the increases in wealth.
+They are also economically inefficient, as the monopolist overcharges and also pulls scarce investment funds away from productive investments.

 The MIT PhD student Matthew Rognlie noted that Piketty's conclusion depends on housing being included in what Piketty calls 'capital' (wealth) [@Matthews].
 Without housing, the return on wealth ownership no longer outstrips the growth in the economy.
 The share of GDP going to capital when housing is excluded is even falling slightly.